ARM-software/astc-encoder/Docs/Building.md

 This page provides instructions for building `astcenc` from the sources in this repository.

-Builds use CMake 3.15 or higher as the build system generator.
-The examples on this page only show how to use it to target NMake (Windows) and Make (Linux and macOS), but CMake supports other build system backends.
+Builds must use CMake 3.15 or higher as the build system generator.
+The examples on this page show how to use it to generate build systems for NMake (Windows) and Make (Linux and macOS), but CMake supports other build system backends.

 ## Windows